 Same Day Surgery

-Beth is a Pediatric Nurse Practitioner at Children's Hospital of Pittsburgh of UPMC.
+Beth is a Pediatric Nurse Practitioner at UPMC Children's Hospital of Pittsburgh.
 Beth completed her education at the University of Pittsburgh; she obtained her Bachelor of Arts in 1990, her Bachelor of Science in Nursing in 1996, and her Master of Science in Nursing/Pediatric Nurse Practitioner in 2003.

 Beth is active in the education (lecturing and precepting) of APP students, medical students, resident/fellow trainees in clinical and community (medical camp) settings.
 She has given 80+ Presentations to medical, nursing and community groups.
 She has also been actively involved in clinical research and publications in many areas of hematology and sickle cell disease.